 Ecology and life history

-Vesper sparrows feed on a wide variety of insects during the breeding season supplemented with seeds during migration and winter.
+Vesper sparrows eat a wide variety of insects during the breeding season supplemented with seeds during migration and winter.
+They primarily forage while walking on the ground but will also hop and hover to feed.
+Adults provide nestlings with invertebrates and rarely seeds.

 Vesper sparrows occupy open habitats (grassland, shrub-steppe, and agriculture) across much of central and southern North America.
 The Oregon vesper sparrow is the rarest of four recognized subspecies.
 It has a restricted breeding range that includes southwestern British Columbia, western Washington, western Oregon, and northwestern California.
 It is migratory and overwinters rom central California west of the Sierra Nevada Mountains to northwestern Baja California, Mexico.